Simplicial Embeddings Improve Sample Efficiency in Actor-Critic Agents: Empirical Evaluation

 \section{Empirical Evaluation}

 We further evaluate the effectiveness and generality of SEM across a diverse set of deep RL algorithms and environments.
 Our study spans both off-policy and on-policy methods, including FastTD3, FastTD3-SimBaV2, FastSAC \citep{seo2025fasttd3}, and PPO \citep{schulman2017proximal}.
-Experiments are conducted on challenging humanoid benchmarks (\texttt{28-h1hand tasks}), \citep{sferrazza2024humanoidbench}, IsaacLab \citep{mittal2023orbit}, IsaacGym suite \citep{makoviychuk2isaac}, MTBench \citep{joshi2025benchmarking}, and the Atari-10 suite \citep{aitchison2023atari}, covering both continuous-control and pixel-based settings.
-Following prior work \citep{seo2025fasttd3,castanyer2025stable}, we evaluate continuous-control tasks with six seeds and Atari results with three seeds, and aggregate performance across environments is reported.
+Experiments are conducted on challenging humanoid benchmarks (\texttt{28-h1hand tasks}), \citep{sferrazza2024humanoidbench}, Isaac Lab \citep{mittal2023orbit}, Isaac Gym suite \citep{makoviychuk2isaac}, MTBench \citep{joshi2025benchmarking}, and an extended Atari-10 setup comprising 28 ALE games (see \ref{appx:benchmark_atari} for more details) \citep{bellemare2013arcade,aitchison2023atari,fedus_replay}, covering both continuous-control and pixel-based settings.
+Following prior work \citep{seo2025fasttd3,castanyer2025stable}, we evaluate continuous-control tasks with six seeds and Atari results with three seeds, and aggregate performance across environments is reported, with shaded areas representing 95\% confidence intervals.
 Full environment details and hyperparameter configurations are provided in \autoref{appx:hyper}.